SylviaOne/Repo-hub/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## What do you get when you cross a rabbit with a water hose?
+Hare spray.